openalea/adel/doc/user/manual.rst

 According  to  their  level  of completeness, ``dynT_user`` and ``dimT_user`` take different shapes and/or contents.

-The table below list the specific designation in :func:`plantgen <alinea.adel.plantgen>` for ``dynT_user``  and ``dimT_user`` for each level of completeness:
+The table below list the specific designation in :func:`plantgen <openalea.adel.plantgen>` for ``dynT_user``  and ``dimT_user`` for each level of completeness:

 .. list-table::